AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-digital-assets.md

 >[!NOTE]
 >
->When you upload assets to the repository, Experience Manager detects the duplication and notifies the user about the first 100 duplicate assets.
+>When you upload assets to the repository, Experience Manager detects duplication and notifies you about the first 100 duplicate assets.

 ## Preview assets {#previewing-assets}